-(b) Each suicide or death resulting from unnatural or unknown causes.
+(b) Each suicide or death resulting from unnatural or unknown causes g.

-(2) One copy of the investigating officer's report will be forwarded to the NPWIC g.
 Burial, record of internment, and cremation.
 Deceased detainees will be buried honorably in a cemetery established for them according to AR 638-30.
 Deceased detainees will be buried, if possible, according to the rites of their religion and customs of their military forces.
 Unless unavoidable circumstances require the use of collective (group or mass) graves, detainees will be buried individually.
 Graves Registration Services will record any later movement of the remains.
 The United States will also care for the ashes of cremated persons.
 Ashes will be kept by Graves Registration Service persons until proper disposal can be decided according to the wishes of the power on which that person depended.
-A body may be cremated, this fact together with the reasons will be set forth in the death certificate.
+A body may be cremated only due to imperative hygiene reasons, the detainee's religion, or the detaince's request for cremation.
+When a body is cremated, this fact together with the reasons will be set forth in the death certificate.